jrdegbe/thamesthrive-api/docs/resources/twitter_resource.md

 1. Expand __Projects and Apps__ and click __your app name__.
 2. Now select __"Keys and tokens"__ in the tabs (right after the app title).
 3. Click __Generate__ button in the __Consumer Keys__ section.
 Button next to __API Key and Secret__.
-4. Copy the __API Key and API Key Secret__ to the Tracardi form
+4. Copy the __API Key and API Key Secret__ to the ThamesThrive form
 5. Click __Generate__ button in the __Authentication Tokens__ section.
 Button next to __Access Token and Secret__.
-6. Copy the __Access Token and Access Token Secret__ to the Tracardi form
+6. Copy the __Access Token and Access Token Secret__ to the ThamesThrive form